dracolim/IS442-Quantum/README.md

 * It displays all the accounts of all 3 types (Admin, Approver & Vendor) registered in the system.
 * An Admin can create an account of any 1 of the 3 types by clicking either "CREATE VENDOR ACCOUNT", "CREATE APPROVER ACCOUNT" or "CREATE ADMIN ACCOUNT".
 * An Admin can delete any existing accounts by clicking the delete button that is represented by a trash can icon.
-*  An Admin can update any existing accounts by clicking the update button that is represented by a paper & pen icon. <br>
+*  An Admin can update any existing accounts by clicking the update button that is represented by a document & pen icon. <br>
 <img width="500" alt="admin accounts page" src="https://user-images.githubusercontent.com/89073137/227719987-8377f9fe-bb4d-42a9-8e30-492aa51d4a0f.PNG">

 #### Creating an Account